pmbalamurugan1807/GUVI-Personal-UPI-Usage-and-Financial-Analyzer-using-LLMs/README.md

 The system extract transaction details from varied PDF formats, structure the data, analyze spending behavior, and deliver tailored recommendations to users with a report.

-Step 1: In the python file, write your secret API key in the designated slot at 17th line before running the application
+Step 1: write your secret API key in the designated slot at right side of the screen

 Step 2: After you run the streamlit file, you can drop your finance bills in pdf format  as the program asks